Adorable characters, superb voiceovers, and a vibrant colour palette make The Secret Life of Pets 2 indulgent entertainment for all ages.

 Max’s owner gives birth to Liam and while the Jack Russell initially dislikes the toddler, he soon forms a deep bond with the child.
 When the family goes on a farm visit, Max’s overprotectiveness of Liam quickly earns the disdain of Rooster, the stoic, no-nonsense sheepdog of the farm.
 Meanwhile, Gidget goes into overdrive to retrieve Busy Bee from a horde of creepy cats, having carelessly lost Max’s favourite toy while safeguarding it.
 As for Snowball, the streetwise rabbit now has a new identity.
 He is Captain Snowball!
 Saviour of All Animals!

-To summarise, I doubt this movie would go down in cinematic history as any sort of animation milestone but neither is it something that would make you groan if having to rewatch.
+To summarise, I doubt this adorable feature would go down in cinematic history as any sort of animation milestone, but neither is it something that would make you groan if having to rewatch.
 Oh, one other thing.
 This is a “happy” movie.
 Even the suspenseful scenes are awash with vivid colours and lights.
 If you like your animation that way, every moment of Pets 2 will be a visual feast.